The desert This page is revised on the 10 June 1999

 Here are we checking out a border pillar between Saudi-Arabia and Oman:

 Peter walks on the salt.
 It looks grey or brown.
-The salt is mixed with sand and silt when it rains.
+The salt is mixed with sand and silt when

 There are also big areas where the salt has build a kind of 'plate ice':